Trainee Clinical Psychologist

 WHAT I DO

 Prior to clinical training, I worked as an Assistant Psychologist in an eating disorders service, where I worked therapeutically with service users who had Bulimia Nervosa and Anorexia Nervosa.
-I co-facilitated a DBT-informed group for women with Binge Eating Disorder and assisted in the implementation of a new CBT protocol for eating disorders.
-More recently, I worked as an Assistant Psychologist in a neuro-rehabilitation hospital, gaining experience in neuropsychological assessment and psychological adjustment following a brain injury.
-Here I developed a keen interest in third wave cognitive behavioural therapies, particularly Acceptance and Commitment Therapy (ACT).
+I co-facilitated a DBT-informed group for service users with Binge Eating Disorder and assisted in the implementation of a new CBT protocol for eating disorders.
+I then worked as an Assistant Psychologist in a neuro-rehabilitation hospital, gaining experience in neuropsychological assessment and psychological adjustment following a brain injury.
+Here I developed a keen interest in third wave cognitive behavioural therapies, particularly Acceptance and Commitment Therapy (ACT) and Compassion Focused Therapy (CFT).

 Turner, H., Marshall, E., Wood, F., Stopa, L., & Waller, G. (2016).
 CBT for eating disorders: The impact of early changes in eating pathology on later changes in personality pathology, anxiety and depression.
 Behaviour Research and Therapy, 77, 1-6.